editor-js/personality/README.md

 ![](https://badgen.net/badge/CodeX%20Editor/v1.0/gray)

-# Personality Tool for CodeX Editor
+# Personality Tool for Editor.js

 This tool allows you to create Personality block in your articles.